The main question I come across when people are headed to Italy is “Do I need to speak Italian?” “Will they understand me?”

 The answer is a bit debatable, it can depend on where you are visiting or if you are moving here for a longer period of time.
 The truth is in many popular cities- such as Rome, Florence, Venice, Milan- you can get away with speaking English.
 They get millions of foreigners coming through regularly that they are used to it.
 Also, English is taught in schools throughout Italy, so in theory they know a bit of English.

-You know all those “This is American Speak English” people, yeah well they exist in every country.
-And not everyone has the desire to learn or perfect their English in order to please short term visitors.
+You know all those “This is America Speak English” people, yeah well they exist in every country.
+And not everyone has the desire to learn or perfect their English in order to please short-term visitors.

 If you are just visiting…